-In my work I find it important to look at patterns in your life where you felt like this before and identify the triggers and finding traumas that underly the client’s experience.
+In my work I find it important to look at patterns in your life where you felt like this before and identify the triggers.
 I believe that what happens in childhood reverberates throughout our lives.

 Counselling treads a fine line between guidance and advice.
 I’m not a friend or family member.
 We won’t have coffee.
 There are no strings to our sessions, no social expectations to our relationship.
-The client can offload to me without fear.
+You can offload to me without fear.

 By offering insights and suggesting connections, I can guide you towards a better understanding of you and your behaviours.